-The clinic had a range of policies and procedures, as well as a comprehensive risk assessment of hazards conducted recently by the Laser Protection Adviser.
-However, we found that the clinic had not undertaken a building risk assessment.
-The registered manager immediately completed a building risk assessment following our inspection.
+The clinic had a range of policies and procedures, as well as various risk assessments in place, such as, fire and health & safety relating to all aspects of clinical care and safety.
+All risk assessments were current and we saw evidence that these were regularly reviewed.
+We found that the environmental risk assessments had recently been reviewed by the Laser Protection Adviser.
+However, we found that the clinic did not have a dedicated risk management policy in place.
+The registered manager immediately devised the policy following our inspection.